 Take care of your physical health

-It may seem simple, but remember to care of your body as well as your mind during times of stress.
+It may seem simple, but remember to take care of your body as well as your mind during times of stress.
 Are you drinking enough water?
 Allowing yourself enough time for sleep?
 Are you eating well?

 Something as basic as walking the dog or going for a jog can make big difference in your mindset.